hotwa/LillyMol/docs/Molecule_Lib/inchi.md

 If the shell variable BUILD_INCHI is set during the build process, LillyMol executables will include the ability to read and write InChI.

-Note that the resulting executable will have a run-time library dependency for InChI which you will need to manage.
+Note that the resulting executables will have a run-time library dependency for InChI which you will need to manage via LD_LIBRARY_PATH.

 This brings up some interesting issues.